Batumi Boom Town

 2 Checking out the areas close by

-In the early 2000s, Batumi began attracting Kazakh investors.
-Since then it is gradually earning its reputation as the "Las Vegas of the Black Sea."
-The city became a magnet for gamblers from Turkey, Iran and other muslim and middle eastern countries where gambling is prohibited.
+In the early 2000s, Batumi attracted a handful of Kazakh investors who began building new seaside hotels and casinos.
+Since then, the city gradually earned a reputation as the “Las Vegas of the Black Sea” and has become a popular destination for gamblers from Turkey, Iran, and other Muslim-majority and Middle Eastern countries, where gambling is heavily restricted.

 3 Moving to a Boom Town Apartment (28GEL/10€ per night special discount)